 London pre-open: Stocks seen up on positive Asian cues

-(ShareCast News) - London stocks were set for a firmer open on Monday, taking their cue from a mostly positive session in Asia.
+London stocks were to gain at the open on Monday, taking their cue from a positive session in Asia.